Camboglanna

 There was some confusion over the Roman name for the fort.
 At one time Camboglanna was the accepted name for Birdoswald, but this is now believed to be an error in the Notitia Dignitatum.
 The Roman name for Birdoswald is now thought to be Banna.

 Description

 The fort was approximately square, measuring about 400 by 400 ft and covering approximately 3.75 acre.
 It faces roughly north-west by south-east and overlooks the gorge of the Cambeck.
 Erosion of the gorge has destroyed the north-west face of the fort.

 The fort lies within the Vallum, but is not adjacent to the Wall.
 It is the only fort on Hadrian's Wall in this position.
 It appears that the Wall had already been built at the most convenient point to cross the Cambeck and so, when the fort was built, the strongest point was chosen rather than one adjacent to the Wall.

 Garrison

-The 2nd-century garrison was the First Cohort of Batavians, followed by Cohors IV Gallorum equitata.
-The 3rd-century garrison was the Cohors II Tungrorum, part-mounted.
+The 2nd-century garrison was the Cohors IV Gallorum equitata.
+After it moved to Vindolanda, the 3rd-century garrison was the Cohors II Tungrorum, part-mounted.

+Vicus

+The vicus (civilian settlement) next to the fort was seen in 1727 and was below the fort on the slope towards the River Irthing.
+After the levelling of the site for a walled garden in 1791 there are no remains visible and the area is now in woodland.

+A geophysical survey in 2007 showed the parts of the vicus around the south of the fort, with an east-west road.
+These parts of the vicus are to the south of the Vallum with a further ditch outside it.
+Buildings were generally stone-built, including four substantial buildings the larger of which is about 8 x 8 m, and were separated by a grid of streets.
+Some buildings were also between the vallum and the fort.

+Camlann?

+Camboglanna is suspected by numerous authorities such as O. G. S. Crawford, Andrew Breeze, Michael Wood and Robin Collingwood of being the site of the infamous and semi-legendary sixth century Battle of Camlann between King Arthur and Mordred, a connection made at least as far back as 1935.